aces/Loris-MRI/docs/scripts_md/MRI.md

   - %isDicomImage: hash with file path as keys and true or false as values (true if the file is a DICOM image file, false otherwise)

+### isEcatImage(@files\_list)

+This method checks whether the files given as an argument are HRRT ECAT7 images or not.
+It will return a hash with the file path as keys and true or false as values (the value will be set to true if the file is an ECAT7 image, otherwise it will be set to false).

+INPUT: array with full path to the files

+RETURNS:
+  - %isEcatImage: hash with file path as keys and true or false as values (true if the file is a DICOM image file, false otherwise)

 ### get\_trashbin\_file\_rel\_path($file)

 Determines and returns the relative path of a file moved to trashbin at the end of